US Adults Who Have Used ChatGPT (Pew, Feb 2026)

 Reuters Institute data shows that among adults aged 18–24, 59% were using a standalone generative AI system at least weekly by early 2025 — a rate that suggests trial has largely converted to habitual use in that cohort.
 Among adults aged 55 and over, the weekly-use rate was 20%, indicating a larger and persistent gap between those who have tried the technology and those who use it regularly.

-Eurostat’s 2025 reading — the first year its harmonised household ICT survey included a specific question on generative AI tool usage — showed 32.7% of EU individuals aged 16–74 used such tools in the past year.
-The EU-wide figure masks wide cross-country variation: Denmark leads at 42.0%, followed by Finland at 37.8% and Sweden at 35.0%.
-Romania records 5.2% and Poland 8.4%, placing them more than 30 percentage points below the Nordic leaders.
+Eurostat's 2025 reading — the first year its harmonised household ICT survey included a specific question on generative AI tool usage — showed 32.7% of EU individuals aged 16–74 used such tools in the past year.
+The EU-wide figure masks wide cross-country variation: Denmark leads at 48.4%, followed by Estonia at 46.6% and Malta at 46.5%.
+Romania records 17.8% and Italy 19.9%, placing them roughly 30 percentage points below the leaders.
 This dispersion is consistent with broader EU digital economy indicators and reflects differences in infrastructure quality, language-model availability in local languages, and the sectoral composition of each economy.

-The demographic gradient within the United States, as documented by Pew, is particularly pronounced.
-Adults under 30 report a 58% usage rate; those aged 65 and over report 10%.
-Postgraduate degree holders report 52% usage; those with a high school diploma or less report 18%.
-These gaps are comparable in magnitude to the early-adoption divides recorded for other major consumer technologies, but they have persisted further into the diffusion curve than those historical precedents might suggest — roughly two and a half years after ChatGPT’s public launch, the age gap has narrowed only modestly.
+The demographic gradient within the United States, as documented by Pew, remains pronounced but is narrowing.
+In the February 2026 survey, adults 18–29 report a 61% usage rate versus 19% among those aged 65 and over — a 42-point gap, down from 48 points a year earlier, as older adults' usage nearly doubled while under-30 usage grew only marginally.
+Pew's most recent published education breakdown, from the February–March 2025 wave, showed postgraduate degree holders at 52% usage versus 18% for those with a high school diploma or less.
+These gaps are comparable in magnitude to the early-adoption divides recorded for other major consumer technologies, but they have persisted further into the diffusion curve than those historical precedents might suggest — three years after ChatGPT's public launch, the age gap remains wide even as it closes.

 Key facts about this dataset's coverage and scope: